MuhtasimTanmoy/notebook/distributed/distributed systems.md

 6. Distributed Ledgers

-### Concensus
+### Consensus
 - State machine replication based on log
 - State Machine Replication Principle:
     - Physical logging means logging the contents of each row that is changed.
     - Logical logging means logging not the changed rows but the SQL commands that lead to the row changes

 - Symmetric